yanghuajiang/MPtyper/README.md

 ## Scope of use
 MPtyper is capable of analyzing single-end and paired-end sequencing data of single-clone bacteria or next-generation metagenome.
 However, because of the predefined parameters of minimap2 (-ax sr), it is currently applicable better to short-read sequencing data.
 ## Composition of the database
-The database is a folder containing a reference genome in fasta format, SNVs table(s) with ".def" as suffix in format as "genotype  contig  site  point-mutation" as follows: [please keep sites in order for each genotype to reduce the caculating time]
+The database is a folder containing a reference genome in fasta format, SNPs table(s) with ".def" as suffix in format as "genotype  contig  site  point-mutation" as follows: [please keep sites in order for each genotype to reduce the caculating time]
 ~~~~~~~~~~~~~~
 ......
 EC1	LR214945.1	435750	C->A